 - The distributed nature of the Internet

-- The ability for cybercriminals to attack targets outside their jurisdiction making policing extremely difficult
+- The ability of cybercriminals to attack targets outside their jurisdiction makes policing extremely difficult

 - Increasing profitability and ease of commerce on the dark web

-A lack of focus on cybersecurity can damage your business in range of ways including:
+A lack of focus on cybersecurity can damage your business in a range of ways including:

-- Economic costs: Theft of intellectual property, corporate information, disruption in trading and the cost of repairing damaged systems
+Theft of intellectual property, corporate information, disruption in trading, and the cost of repairing damaged systems

-- Reputational costs: Loss of consumer trust, loss of current and future customers to competitors and poor media coverage
+Loss of consumer trust, loss of current and future customers to competitors, and poor media coverage

-- Regulatory costs: GDPR and other data breach laws mean that your organization could suffer from regulatory fines or sanctions as a result of cybercrimes
+GDPR and other data breach laws mean that your organization could suffer from regulatory fines or sanctions as a result of cybercrimes.

 Given the nature of cybercrime and how difficult it can be to detect, it is difficult to understand the direct and indirect costs of many security breaches.
 This doesn't mean the reputational damage of even a small data breach or other security event is not large.
 If anything, consumers expect increasingly sophisticated cybersecurity measures as time goes on.